FAQsMicrosoft Word Add-in

 Step 4

-All you have to do now is just to drag/cut and paste the relevant placeholder to within the text box as shown below:
+Drag/cut and paste the relevant placeholder to within the text box as shown below: